EDITORIALS

 What unit testing tests (and what it doesn’t)

 A unit test checks one small, very specific piece of logic in isolation and nothing more.
+Even the definition of a “unit” varies between teams; Martin Fowler notes that the common ground is tests that are low-level and focus on a small part of the system.
 For example, a developer might write a unit test to confirm that:

 • A discount is calculated correctly